tunglambg131003/COMP2030_Meddict/README.md

 ### Setup

 1. Create a `.env` file, which will configure the application's environment variables for storing secret passwords, keys, etc. The sample of the `.env` can be found at [`.env_sample`](./env_sample) file.
-We recommend using some specific password generator to create the credentials.
+We recommend using some password generator to create the credentials.
+2. Create a `mongo-init.js` file from [`sample_mongo-init.js`](./sample_mongo-init.js).
+Please change the Mongo username & password according to the key `MONGODB_USERNAME` & `MONGODB_PASSWORD` at the `.env` file that you created in step 1.
-2. Run the following command:
+3. Run the following command:

 ```Bash
 $ docker-compose up -d build
 ```

-And you can access the service at: `localhost:5000`.
+You are done!
+Access the service at `localhost` via your web browser if you are installing in local machine, or the server IP address/domain name if you are deploying it on a cloud instance.

-## Usage
+## 🧐 Usage

+## 👩‍💻 Development

-## License
+## 📄 License

-## Acknowledgement
+## 🙏 Acknowledgement